-The accredited course contains everything you need to know to plan and run safe, effective and enjoyable waterway improvement events.
-The course will allow you to join our Events Support Team, and it is also the first step on the path to a Thames21 badge and leading a Badged Group.
+Our essential course gives you everything you need to plan and run safe and enjoyable waterway improvement events.
+The course enables you to join our Events Support Team, and it is also the first step on the path to a Thames21 badge and leading a Badged Group.

 Other Training Modules